Carreau/jupyter-book/notebook-extensions.md

     pass
 ```

-I've already provided that for you, in the `extensions` dir.
+I've already provided that for you in the `extensions` dir.
-You can try to run the following, and look at the console while starting the notebook,
+You can try to run the following.
+If you look at the console while starting the notebook
 you will be able to see a new login message.

 ```